 Sometimes all our kids need is our attention.
 At times, it can feel like they’re competing against so many factors that keep you away from them.
 Maybe it’s their siblings that demand your time, or the chores that take up too much of it.
 Mornings might feel rushed as you scramble to get out of the house.

 Kids also need our attention after long stretches of time away from us.
-Imagine your child has a bucket that she likes to keep “full” of you.
+Imagine your toddler has a bucket that she likes to keep “full” of you.
 Any time she gets to spend time with you, her bucket gets filled.
 When she doesn’t, it runs empty.

 The time we spend apart after a long night of sleep or a day at school dips into her bucket.
-Eleven hours of sleep may not seem like a long time, but to your child it is.
+Eleven hours of sleep may not seem like a long time, but to your toddler it is.

 So when we give them our full attention, those buckets fill right up.
-And a full bucket means a child who can handle the small challenges in her day.
+And a full bucket means a toddler who can handle the small challenges in her day.
 Falling down after running or not finding her favorite car doesn’t seem so stressful.

-Giving your child your attention extends beyond whining, too.
+Giving your toddler your attention extends beyond whining, too.
 Your full attention will help when she feels sad or frustrated much more than dividing your time.
 The simple act of listening and being present can be all she needs to feel reassured.

 Let’s be clear, though: giving our full attention can be hard.
 We’re busy enough as it is, even doing the bare minimum of our days.
 Other times, we’re just not in the mood, especially when the kids whine.